spencertipping/pushback/README.md

 callback-driven IO system: buffers provide zero-impedance output capacity.
 The difference in our case is that we consider the output to be subsequently unavailable until its buffers are cleared.

-## Streams
-...are just objects that provide negotiated flow endpoints. `stdin`, `stdout`, and so forth are streams.

-**Q:** who manages the topology of stream connections?